confio/cosmos-hd-key-derivation-spec/README.md

 Reusing the Cosmos Hub path also has advantages.
 It allows chains to use existing client key management tooling made for the Cosmos Hub.
-This includes the CLI application coming with the Cosmos SDK, client libraries like e.g. CosmJS or the Cosmos Ledger app.
+This includes the CLI application coming with the Cosmos SDK, client libraries such as CosmJS or the Cosmos Ledger app.

 ## The Cosmos Ledger app

 This Cosmos app for the [Ledger hardware wallet][ledger] is in a bit of an identity crisis.
 One the one hand it is marketed as the app for the ATOM token.
 On the other hand it is called "Cosmos", not "Cosmos Hub".
-The app reqires the use of a HD path starting with `m / 44' / 118'`, i.e. the ATOM coin index.
+The app requires the use of an HD path starting with `m / 44' / 118'`, i.e. the ATOM coin index.

 A few Cosmos projects decided to create their own Ledger apps, such as [Binance][ledgerapp-binance], [Terra][ledgerapp-terra] or [Starname][ledgerapp-starname].
 This allows them to fully customize the app but comes with significant maintenance cost.

-It has been expressed by various Cosmos community members that the goal is to be able to use one Ledger app for all Cosmos blockchains.
-This Cosmos SDK team [is](https://github.com/cosmos/cosmos-sdk/issues/6078) [working](https://github.com/cosmos/cosmos-sdk/issues/6513) [hard](https://github.com/cosmos/cosmos-sdk/issues/9320) to make transaction signing for
+A goal expressed by various Cosmos community members is to be able to use one Ledger app for all Cosmos blockchains.
+The Cosmos SDK team [is](https://github.com/cosmos/cosmos-sdk/issues/6078) [working](https://github.com/cosmos/cosmos-sdk/issues/6513) [hard](https://github.com/cosmos/cosmos-sdk/issues/9320) to make transaction signing for